IIP Placements in Finance, Economics, and Marketing

 Location: New Delhi, India

-Breakthrough is a global, human rights organization that uses the power of media, pop culture, and community mobilization to inspire people to take action for dignity, equality, and justice.
+Breakthrough (BT) is a global human rights organization that uses the power of media, pop culture, and community mobilization to inspire people to take action for dignity, equality, and justice.
 BT seeks to empower individuals and communities to stand for universal human rights by using multimedia tools that transform hearts and minds.
-Based in India and the United States, Breakthrough addresses critical global issues including violence against women, sexuality and HIV/AIDS, and immigrant rights and racial justice.
-See, for instance, Bell Bajao!
-(Ring the Bell!), Breakthrough’s newest campaign against domestic violence.
-IIP Intern responsibilities may include writing proposals and reports; conducting research on women’s issues and funding sources; using mobile technology for media work, video production and editing; writing blogs; social media marketing; developing a business plan; and monitoring and evaluating.
-Experience in video editing, software design, content development, or project management would be an asset.
-Two placements have been established for International Internship Program (IIP) interns.
+Breakthrough addresses critical global issues including violence against women, sexuality and HIV/AIDS, and immigrant rights and racial justice.
+IIP interns will be assigned to one of the following projects.
+The first project is on the Research and Development team.
+This IIP intern will support the team by conducting secondary research on the topics of: gender, human rights, sexuality, gender based selection and violence again women, and will work closely with the Communications and R&D Department in developing audience specific communication material.
+The second project is in the area of digital communications.
+This IIP intern will post blogs, manage and update Facebook, Twitter and other social media campaigns, and will produce social media reports that include metrics.
+IIP candidates for this placement should be interested in writing on social issues.
+Good Hindi speaking and reading skills are recommended.
+Three placements have been established for International Internship Program (IIP) interns.

 Location: New Delhi, India

 CanSupport is a palliative care organization working since 1996 with cancer patients at different stages of cancer.
 Its home-based palliative care program is the pioneering model in North India for holistic care of people facing advanced cancer, run by multi-professional teams who have made death their life’s work, striving to add life to days whether or not days can be added to lives.
 CanSupport's focus is on the less privileged and underserved and all its services are provided free of charge.
-The interns should be motivated, organized, creative students, eager to make a difference in the lives of those affected by cancers.
-Interns will work directly under the program director in the development, implementation, and maintenance of various patient care, marketing, fundraising, and outreach programs that benefit cancer patients and their families.
-There will also be the opportunity to carry out specific projects.
+IIP candidates should be motivated, organized, creative students, eager to make a difference in the lives of those affected by cancers.
+IIP interns will work directly under the program director in the development, implementation, and maintenance of various patient care, marketing, fundraising, and outreach programs that benefit cancer patients and their families.
+There will also be the opportunity to carry out specific projects, such as program activities for children with cancer (arts and c raft, music, photography projects).
 This placement is appropriate for students interested in psychology, statistics, journalism, event management, and marketing.
-Three placements have been created for the International Internship Program
+Four placements have been created for the International Internship Program.

 C. Imberton S.A. de C.V.